 Limited to approximately 20 participants, the Weidenbaum Center Media Retreat brings writers, reporters, editors and producers together with academic experts for an intense, interactive seminar that examines the role that numbers, statistics, and data analysis play in the news, public policy, and politics.

 Participants are required to attend all sessions and meals.
 Because of the immersive and interactive nature of the retreat, spouses, family, and friends are not able to attend.
-The 2014 event took place over June 22-25.
+The 2015 event will take place June 28-July 1.

 Seminar Focus & Goals